Top-Summer-Hackers/squad-goals-fork-polygon/README.md

 3. Find a Squad or join one

-4. Stake xDAI to start the challenge
+4. Stake MATIC to start the challenge

 5. When the challenge deadline is met, vote for all the participants if they have succeeded or not